mahsandu/koha-backup/README.md

 ## Known limitations / next steps

 - Only `.tar.gz` files are rotated; `.sql.gz` retention is unlimited.
 You can extend the cleanup section to include `.sql.gz` if desired.
-- The main script filename still includes `-telegram` for continuity.
-You can rename it (and update any scheduler entries) if you want a cleaner name.

 ---